 Overview

-Bristol is a recognised hub for innovative and entrepreneurial business, being ranked within the top five best places in the UK to start-up outside of London (Startup Cities Index, 2022), and home to some of the most impactful, innovative, and creative organisations in the world.
+• Launch in a Global Creative Hub: Bristol is a globally recognised hub for the creative industries and is ranked one of the top five best places in the UK to start-up outside of London (Startup Cities Index, 2022).
+This offers an exceptional environment to build your professional network and launch your creative career.

 Find out more about the Centre for Innovation and Entrepreneurship.